BBaysinger/bb-portfolio/docs/engineering-standards.md

 - [ ] Docs updated when behavior or configuration changes (this file, `docs/environment-variables.md`, etc.).
 - [ ] ADRs updated if new technical decisions were introduced.
 - [ ] Build passes `scripts/check-required-env.js` locally before commit.
+- [ ] Boilerplate readiness: non-standard deviations (if any) are documented with a clear removal path; conventional alternatives are noted.

 ---